A Bayesian Bradley-Terry model to compare multiple ML algorithms on multiple data sets: Previous Frequentist and Bayesian approaches Previous Frequentist and Bayesian approaches

 \subsection{\texorpdfstring{Demsar's procedure (mean rank plus Nemenyi test) and extensions }{Demsar's procedure (mean rank plus Nemenyi test) and extensions }}

 }

-The most standard frequentist procedure for comparison of multiple algorithms on multiple data sets is the one defined by \citet{demsar}.
+The standard frequentist procedure for comparing multiple algorithms on multiple datasets was introduced by \citet{demsar}.
 The main steps of this comparison procedure are:

-\begin{itemize} \tightlist \item each data set results are converted to ranks, 1 for the best result, 2 for the second best results; \item ties are treated as average rank.
-If two algorithms have the same measure on a data set and they are the fourth best ranked algorithms for a data set, then the two algorithms receive the rank of 4.5, the average of 4 and 5, and the next algorithm receives rank 6; \item the final order is the decreasing order of the mean rank across all data sets.
-That is, an algorithm with a lower mean rank is \emph{better} than an algorithm with a higher mean rank; \item the degree of confidence in this order is given by a pairwise binary statement on whether one should be confident or not that the algorithm \(i\) is better than algorithm \(j\).
-The statement that one should be confident on each pair comparison is indicated by the usual phrase in NHST that ``the difference \emph{is} statistically significant''; \item the computation of the pair comparisons significance is accomplished by first applying the Friedman test (the omnibus test) and then applying the Nemenyi test which returns a critical difference on the mean rank; if the difference on the mean ranks of two algorithms is smaller than the critical difference, then the difference between the two algorithms is \emph{not} statistically significant. \end{itemize}
+\begin{itemize} \item Convert each dataset's results into ranks, with 1 being the best result and 2 being the second best, etc. \item Treat ties as the average rank.
+For example, if two algorithms have the same measure on a dataset and they are the fourth best ranked algorithms, then they both receive a rank of 4.5, which is the average of 4 and 5. \item Determine the final order by decreasing the mean rank across all datasets.
+In other words, an algorithm with a lower mean rank is considered to be better than an algorithm with a higher mean rank. \item The confidence in this order is indicated by a pairwise binary statement on whether one algorithm is better than another, using the phrase ``the difference is statistically significant.'' \item The significance of the pair comparisons is calculated using the Friedman test, followed by the Nemenyi test.
+If the difference in mean rank between two algorithms is smaller than the critical difference, then the difference is \textbf{not} statistically significant. \end{itemize}

 \citet{demsar} also discusses a different comparison procedure when comparing against a control.